humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-04-23-compress-context-menu-item-for-windows-xp.md

   - Windows
   - YUI Compressor
 ---
-Just thought I&#8217;d share a quick tip.
-I&#8217;m one of the few developers I know who uses Windows almost exclusively (sorry, no Mac here).
-Lately, I&#8217;ve been wanting to see how my JavaScript files would be compressed using Julien&#8217;s <a title="YUI Compressor" rel="external" href="http://developer.yahoo.com/yui/compressor/">YUI Compressor</a>.
+Just thought I'd share a quick tip.
+I'm one of the few developers I know who uses Windows almost exclusively (sorry, no Mac here).
+Lately, I've been wanting to see how my JavaScript files would be compressed using Julien's <a title="YUI Compressor" rel="external" href="http://developer.yahoo.com/yui/compressor/">YUI Compressor</a>.
 Previously, I was keeping a command window open and typing the command in directly.
 I figured there must be a simpler way to do this, and I was right.

 The first step is download the YUI Compressor and put it somewhere handy.
 I put it directly in the `c:` directory for easy access.
 Then, I created a simple batch file called `compress.bat` and also placed it in `c:` for each access.
 The content of the batch file are as follows: